nsai11/iPython/README.md

 # iPython
-iPython, short for Indian Python is an attempt to run python in Indian and devanagiri languages.
+iPython, short for Indian Python is an attempt to run python in Indian/Devanagiri languages.

 # Inspiration
 http://www.chinesepython.org/home.html